KubaTaba1uga/stm32mp135f_ebook_reader/docs/display.rst

 Our goal is to **minimize refresh operations** in response to a user button press.
 All state transitions in the e-book reader are triggered by button events, so the UI should be designed to avoid unnecessary screen changes.

 Because the exact display model may vary between devices, we developed a display driver that supports all required displays.
-Build it with:
+Build and deploy it with:

 .. code-block:: console

 		$ inv fbuild-display-driver
+		$ inv deploy-nfs --no-rootfs

 The display driver includes examples located in ``build/display_driver/``.
 These are a convenient way to test display functionality on the device without integrating changes into the main application.